prody/ProDy-website/tutorials/watfinder_tutorial/heterogeneousPDBs.rst

     @> Results are saved in clusters_wb_.pdb.

+After displaying in the visualization program we can see a smaller number of water clusters and only those which were more preoccupied if we compare it with the previous figure.

 .. figure:: images/Fig6.png
    :scale: 50 %

-We can increase the number of molecules to 10 to see which places are especially important for water bridging.
+We can increase the number of molecules ``numC`` to 10 to see which places are especially important for water bridging.
+Now, we will see only two the most significantly preoccupied water position across the heterogeneous stuctures of p38 MAP kinase.

 .. ipython:: python